Mendon — The Early Years

 For many years the Stewart-Canfield house was used as a residence for the superintendent of Mendon Ponds Park.
 More recently it served as a home for the caretaker of the Park's Nature Center.
 Totally renovated, today it is available on a reservation and fee basis for public events, such as wedding receptions and family gatherings

-The circa 1835 cobblestone, built by Jeremiah Stewart, still stands
+The circa 1835 cobblestone, built by Jeremiah Stewart, still

 in Mendon Ponds Park.
 (Photo by author)